 After completing the prerequisite course, students will be eligible for an externship in a dental office.
 Externships are a great way to get your foot in the door and experience a real-life practice.
 Better yet, a strong externship may lead to a job offer.

-While our programs can prepare you for your next step into the exciting field of dental assisting, landing that first job can still be challenging.
-Upon completion of your Dental Assistant Diploma or AAS degree, you can also get assistance from our Career Services team.
-We’ll help you prepare your resume and cover letters, develop a job search strategy, and practice your interview skills.
+While our programs can prepare you for your next step into the exciting field of dental assisting, we will also help connect you with your next opportunity.
+Upon completion of your Dental Assistant Diploma, you can also get assistance from our Career Services team.
+We will help you prepare your resume and cover letters, develop a job search strategy, and practice your interview skills.

 If you are ready for a new career in dental assistance, Vista College is here to help.
 Contact us today to learn more about our Dental Assistant Diploma Program.